helgoboss/reaper-minimal-plugin/README.md

 # reaper-minimal-plugin

-Minimal REAPER plugin which uses REAPER's provided SWELL on Linux and OS X
+Minimal REAPER plugin which uses Win32 API.
+On Linux and OS X it uses REAPER's provided SWELL to emulate parts of the Win32 API.

-**Currently for Linux only!**
+**Not yet tested on OS X!**

 ## Develop